-On June 14, 2017 HUD released the 2016 funding allocations.
-Using the figures provided, calculations were made to estimate the total amount available during the course of the Consolidated Plan.
+At the time of publishing, HUD has not released the 2019 funding allocations.
+Using PY18 Annual Allocations, calculations were made to estimate the total amount available during the remainder.
 As all funding sources are subject to annual Congressional appropriations, as well as potential changes in funding distribution formulas, these figures are subject to change.